Skip to main content

 Feral swine may be trapped year-round with no bag limits under the following conditions:

-• A hunting or trapping license is required, except for those persons who are license-exempt (see License Information).
+• A hunting or trapping license is required, except for those persons who are license-exempt.

-• A feral swine trapping permit is also required, even for those who are license-exempt.
-This free permit is available at gooutdoorsnorthcarolina.com.
+• A feral swine trapping permit is required for all individuals, including those who are license-exempt.
+This free permit can be obtained through the Go Outdoors North Carolina website.

 • Only box and corral traps can be used and the permit number must be displayed on all traps.
 Traps must be constructed so that a non-target animal, such as a bear, can easily escape or be released without harm.